threefoldfoundation/www_freeflow_life/content/vision/index.md

 ![FF LIFE](be_with_us.png#mx-auto)

-### Play your part in the rise of the new digital life.
+### Become part of this movement where we create <br>a new version of the internet with us in the center.

 <button>[TAKE PART](/take-part)</button>